SocketCluster/ag-collection/README.md

 ## Supported attributes

-The SCCollection tag supports the following attributes:
+The AGCollection tag supports the following attributes:

-- ```socket```: A ```socketcluster-client``` socket; note that the same global socket object can be shared between multiple SCCollection and SCModel instances.
+- ```socket```: A ```socketcluster-client``` socket; note that the same global socket object can be shared between multiple AGCollection and AGModel instances.
 - ```type```: This is the model/table name in RethinkDB.
 - ```fields```: The document fields to load for this collection.
 - ```view```: The view to use for this collection.
-See https://github.com/SocketCluster/sc-crud-rethink for details about views.
+See https://github.com/SocketCluster/ag-crud-rethink for details about views.
 - ```viewParams```: This should be a JSON object which will be used for filtering results for your view.
-If you are using the sc-crud-rethink plugin on the backend, this data will be passed as the third argument to your transform function on your schema.
+If you are using the ag-crud-rethink plugin on the backend, this data will be passed as the third argument to your transform function on your schema.
 - ```pageOffset```: An integer which represents the current page of results within the collection.
 - ```pageSize```: The number of results per page.
 - ```getCount```: This is ```false``` by default; if set to ```true```, the ```collection.meta.count``` property will be populated with the total number of items in the collection; otherwise it always stays null (performance is better if ```getCount``` is ```false```).